 Don’t think that you need medications to be healthy.
 Don’t get me wrong; I’m not saying to stop taking your medications this minute.
 But…as we test you and we’re treating you and we’re supporting your journey to health and wellness, you’re bound to improve, and, eventually, you can go back to your medical doctor, and you can ask him to take you off of these medications or decrease the dosage.

-We want to get to the root cause of your problem.
-We want to reverse your symptoms.
+We want to get to the root cause of your problem and reverse it by resolving those root causes, not covering up the symptoms.

 Control Your Health Destiny!